Independent Reading Projects

 - The reading and research must approximate what is ordinarily in a Bread Loaf course, in scope and nature, and may include or cross any of the disciplines—literature, pedagogy, creative writing—that the Bread Loaf curriculum covers.
 Pedagogical projects may draw on BLTN or other classroom initiatives as the subject of the IRP and may include lesson plans in an appendix to the final project, but the centerpiece of the IRP must be pedagogical or curricular research, presented in an analytic essay.
 (For theater arts projects, see Independent Summer Projects in Theater Arts.)

-- The IRP will culminate in a critical essay or creative portfolio of roughly 35 pages.
+- The IRP will culminate in a critical essay or creative portfolio of roughly 8000 words.

 - MLitt students may use the IRP as the culminating project for their degree (Degree Programs: MLitt project).